-Apple’s organizational structure is effective in supporting business performance to ensure leadership in the industry, especially with regard to competing against Google, Microsoft, IBM, Intel, Amazon.com, Sony, PayPal, and many other firms.
-The Porter’s Five Forces analysis of Apple Inc. determines that these competitors impose the strong force of competitive rivalry in the company’s external environment.
-Still, through the effective use and evolution of its corporate structure, Apple continues to improve its capabilities and competitive advantages, especially in the area of rapid and creative innovation and product design for competitive products in the international market.
+Apple’s organizational structure is effective in supporting business performance to ensure leadership in the industry, especially with regard to competing against Google, Samsung, Microsoft, IBM, Intel, Amazon.com, Sony, PayPal, and many other firms.
+The Porter’s Five Forces analysis of Apple Inc. determines that these competitors impose a strong force of competitive rivalry in the company’s external environment.
+Still, through its corporate structure, Apple continues to improve its capabilities and competitive advantages, such as in rapid and creative innovation and product design for competitiveness in the international market.

 Apple’s Organizational Structure Type and Characteristics

 Apple Inc. has a hierarchical organizational structure, with notable divisional characteristics and a weak functional matrix.
 The hierarchy is a traditional structural feature in business organizations.
 The divisional characteristics refer to the product-based grouping within Apple, such as for iOS and macOS.
 The weak functional matrix involves inter-divisional collaboration, while the hierarchy is preserved.
 The following are the main characteristics of Apple’s corporate structure:

 - Product-based divisions